 - Managing risk, security, compliance and bringing it up to the global standard

 - Leveraging mobile as a primary medium for transactions and queries and online banking

 - Technology enabled customer engagement and continuous innovation

 - A complete set of counter-measures against Money Laundering and the financing of terrorism and proliferation, covering the required legal, regulatory and operational measures through and through knowledge set

 - In-depth knowledge & willingness to attain knowledge on principles for mobile financial services Infrastructures.

-This education encompasses the knowledge, attitudes, skills and behaviors of consumers with regard to managing their resources and understanding, selecting, and making use of financial services that fit their needs.
+This education encompasses the knowledge, attitudes, skills and behaviours of consumers with regard to managing their resources and understanding, selecting, and making use of financial services that fit their needs.
 Mobile financial service providers i.e MNOs or Banks or even Independent MFS companies can succeed by focusing on some key areas to hold a much better position from today to tomorrow.
 Because financial capability is a relatively new area, alternative definitions and approaches to its measurement exist in parallel.

 The term “financial literacy” refers to one aspect of financial capability—the knowledge and awareness of financial concepts and products.
-The framework developed for the financial inclusion and financial services for unbanked communities differ country to country and different service providers (Banks, MNO and MFS companies).
-Biometric technologies such as behavioral biometrics and biometric cards offer banks the chance to stay one step ahead of the fraudsters, who continue to evolve in terms of scale, sophistication and ambition.
+The framework developed for the financial inclusion and financial services for unbanked communities differ from country to country and different service providers (Banks, MNO and MFS companies).
+Biometric technologies such as behavioural biometrics and biometric cards offer banks the chance to stay one step ahead of the fraudsters, who continue to evolve in terms of scale, sophistication and ambition.